You are great, you really are!

 Even more stuff!

-If you want to learn to tell your own stories better – make them more exciting, engaging, and persuasive – check out my free, live master class on “Telling Your Own Stories.”
-I’ll be presenting it a few times in May.
-Go to alltheresponsibility.com/masterclass for the schedule and to sign up.
+If you want to learn to tell your own stories better – make them more exciting, engaging, and persuasive – check out my online course on “Telling Your Own Stories.”
+Go to alltheresponsibility.com/masterclass to sign up.

 Support this podcast